 While we can’t rule out the possibility that most error cards in this set were intentional, there’s another reason there were so many error cards.
 At 712 cards, this set featured a large checklist, especially compared to modern standards

-These factors ensured an especially large number of error cards in this set once it was released.
+These factors led to many error cards in this set being discovered once it was released.
 They ranged from minor printing flaws and little variations to severe issues such as wrong player pictures and double-printed cards.

 The 1990 Donruss set is renowned for its large number of error cards.
-To review them, we shall list every known 1990 Donruss Baseball error card by their subset.
+In our review, we list many 1990 Donruss Baseball error card by their subset.

 Errors especially filled the All-Star subset, as most cards in this subset contained at least one error.
 Some All-Star had the words “Recent Major League Performance” on their reverse side rather than the correct “All-Star Game performance.